Skip to main content

 The expanded use of the DoD ID Number has led to questions regarding its status as PII, which refers to information that can be used to distinguish or trace an individual’s identity.
 The DoD ID Number falls into this category because it is a unique personal identifier and can be used to retrieve records about an individual.
 Presence or knowledge of an individual’s DoD ID Number alone does not constitute any level of authority to act on that individual’s behalf.

 The DoD ID Number, by itself or with an associated name, shall be considered internal government operations-related PII.
 Since the loss, theft, or compromise of the DoD ID Number has a low risk for possible identity theft or fraud, a PII breach report will not be initiated unless the breach is associated with other PII elements, such as date of birth, birthplace, or mother's maiden name, which would normally require a report to be submitted.
-As detailed in DoDI 1000.30 , "Reduction of Social Security Number (SSN) Use Within DoD", exposure of the DoD ID Number shall not be considered a breach when exposed as a part of a DoD business function.
+As detailed in DoDI 1000.30 , "Reduction of Social Security Number (SSN) Use Within DoD", exposure of the DoD ID Number shall not be considered a breach when exposed as part of a DoD business function.

 Ethical considerations for AI are a key element in a more reliable and safe operations under specific development and testing standards.
 Currently, there no formal verification processes for Machine Learning (ML) that exist today.
 As a result, DoD officially adopted five Ethical Principles for Artificial Intelligence (February 2020) along with an Executive Steering Group (DoD, 2020).
 The following are the five main ethical principles for AI capabilities according to the DoD AI Ethical Principles and the DoD Responsible Artificial Intelligence Strategy and Implementation Pathway (OUSD, 2023):